kevveth/kevveth/README.md

-- 👋 Hi, I’m @kevveth (Kenneth)
+- 👋 Hey, I’m Ken (@kevveth)
+- 🌱 Aspiring computer science student
-- 👀 I’m interested in full stack engingeering!
+- 📱 Currently interested in mobile development, and studying Swift
-- 🌱 I’m currently learning the ins and outs of front-end and back-end development among other concepts.
 - 💞️ I’m looking to collaborate on entry-level friendly projects!
-- 📫 You can reach me at kenrathbun1@gmail.com

 <!---
 kevveth/kevveth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.